jfdona23/go-trading-bot/README.md

 ```

 ## Usage
+You can summon the bot by chatting directly with it (DM) or by mentioning it (@botname) and the passing one of the following commands:

 | Command | Parameter |                  Description                  |      Example      |
 |:-------:|:---------:|:---------------------------------------------:|:-----------------:|
 | search  | \<keyword\> | Search possible symbols for the given keyword | search salesforce |